-Compliments are so great for your marriage, because they make for a more confident and contented spouse, and a confident and contented spouse will be a much more pleasant companion to be with.
-But while compliments generally produce a desirable outcome, that shouldn't be the motivation for why you use them.
-They should be sincere and heartfelt, and not just something you say to produce a desired effect.
+Compliments are so great for your marriage because they make for a more confident and contented spouse, and a confident and contented spouse will be a much more pleasant companion to be with.
+But while compliments generally produce a desirable outcome, that shouldn’t be the motivation for why you use them.
+They should be sincere and heartfelt and not just something you say to produce the desired effect.

-You might think that giving your spouse a compliment is a very simple thing to do.
-You just say something nice, and it makes your partner happy, right?
+You might think that complimenting your spouse is a very simple thing to do.
+You say something nice, and it makes your partner happy, right?
 Well, actually, no. Compliments can be a tricky thing.
-In order for a compliment to have a positive effect on your spouse's self-esteem, it has to line up with his or her core values.
-If your spouse does not see the value in what you are complimenting him or her about, then it will fall flat.
+To have a positive effect on your spouse’s self-esteem, it has to line up with his or her core values.
+If your spouse does not see the value in what you are complimenting him or her about, it will fall flat.
 Something that you might perceive as a genuine compliment might feel lame or even insulting to your spouse.
-That being said, if you appreciate your spouse and you are wondering what you should say to properly express your appreciation for him or her, here are some universally good compliments that are sure to do the trick.
+That being said, if you appreciate your spouse and you are wondering what you should say to express your appreciation for him or her properly, here are some universally good compliments that are sure to do the trick.

 “You are so thoughtful.”

-Telling your spouse how thoughtful he or she is does require a little humility, because it stems out of a true sense of gratitude.
-Gratitude is an acknowledgement that you are receiving something you don't deserve.
-You know your spouse doesn't have to do those thankless jobs for you, but he or she does them anyway because it makes your life easier.
-Often, the knowledge that he or she is contributing to your happiness is the only reward your spouse receives for doing these things.
+Telling your spouse how thoughtful they do requires a little humility because it stems from a true sense of gratitude.
+Gratitude is an acknowledgment that you are receiving something you don’t deserve.
+You know your spouse doesn’t have to do those thankless jobs for you, but he or she does them anyway because it makes your life easier.
+Often, the knowledge that he or she contributes to your happiness is the only reward your spouse receives for doing these things.

 Acknowledging your spouse’s thoughtfulness is essentially a win-win situation, because number one, your spouse will be happy that you took the time to notice the things he or she does for you.
 Number two, your spouse will be much more inclined to keep doing those things for you if they know that it’s truly appreciated.
 Gratitude is a powerful and wonderful thing.